The Cold War and Asian American Literature

 Writers such as Kuo or Chang addressed China and US feelings toward China rather than a specifically Chinese American or (anachronistically speaking) Asian American experience, relying upon sympathetic, feminized visions of Asia and Asians.
 Even the sections on the authors’ lives in America usually dealt with their feelings of gratitude, bemusement, and cultural clash or—equally illustrative and sympathetic—their easy transition among the international elite.
 As the conflict in China settled into a Communist victory, these appeals to the US public died down.

-Perhaps the only literary output of this kind in the next decade came from Richard Kim, who viewed himself as a Korean in exile, and offered a much darker and more complex vision of the intertwining of anti-Communist conflict and its impact on individual lives.
+Perhaps the only literary output of this kind in the next decade came from Richard Kim, who viewed himself as a Korean in exile and offered a much darker and more complex vision of the intertwining of anti-Communist conflict and its impact on individual lives.
 His first novel, The Martyred (1964), offers a remarkable existential meditation on the nature of truth, faith, and political alienation during the Korean War.
 The narrator, Lee, must investigate the murder of twelve North Korean Christian ministers by Communist forces in order to potentially use them for propaganda.
 However, in the course of his investigation, he finds that the lone sane survivor, Mr. Shin, reviled as a traitor who caved to Communist pressure and therefore survived, has actually chosen to hide his own heroism and the complicity of the executed men in order to invent the martyrs that he feels the suffering Korean public requires.
 “And they [the Communists] laughed at us,” Mr. Shin preaches to an angry congregation, furthering this propagandistic lie.
 “They said it did not really matter whether or not we signed.
 They laughed at us. . . .”
-The veiled irony of Shin’s words, which suggest that the truth does not actually matter to the anti-Communist side either, devastates Lee, who keeps insisting (for the protection of his own worldview) that Shin’s motive is a selfish desire to protect the Church.
+The veiled irony of Shin’s words, which suggest that the truth does not actually matter to the anti-Communist side either, devastates Lee, who keeps insisting (for the protection of his own worldview) that Shin’s motive is a selfish desire to protect the church.
 Lee and Shin’s confrontations coincide with Lee’s mental and physical breakdown and the war’s downturn.
 The weight of the truth is too much for most characters.
 Shin dies a true martyr in the North, and the son of one of the false martyrs, who figuratively dies of the burden of knowing his father’s guilt, writes, “I have been clinging to the precipice of History, but I give up.”
-Lee, however, survives with a strange sense of hope for the future—a completely unspecified future which, in a sense, links him as a character to Kim, who had himself served in the South Korean army and later immigrated to the United States, and suggests that the unspecified future is one not only of Korean political and nation-state status but of Korean and Korean American identity.13
+Lee, however, survives with a strange sense of hope for the future—a completely unspecified future which, in a sense, links him as a character to Kim, who had himself served in the South Korean army and later immigrated to the United States, and suggests that the unspecified future is one not only of Korean political and nation-state status but also of Korean and Korean American identity.13

-Though, like the war it depicts, Kim’s novel—a critical success and bestseller which doubtless appealed to a US public struggling with the ethics of the Vietnam War—was forgotten for a time, its re-publication and Kim’s return to literary acclaim in the 2000s reflect the aching uncertainty of the Cold War and its narrative demands on Asian Americans and Asians.
+Though, like the war it depicts, Kim’s novel—a critical success and bestseller that doubtless appealed to a US public struggling with the ethics of the Vietnam War—was forgotten for a time, its republication and Kim’s return to literary acclaim in the 2000s reflect the aching uncertainty of the Cold War and its narrative demands on Asian Americans and Asians.
 These writers carved out literary careers in the United States before a politicized Asian America came into existence.
 They reflect in their lives and works the ways in which Asia was riven by conflict in this era and the limitations of narrative to capture fully the difficulties of speaking out, first as an author in Asia and then as an elite refugee and perpetual foreigner in America.
 Even the thin optimism offered at the ends of these narratives would diminish later in the Cold War as conflict in Asia and the United States’ ambivalence toward it increased.

 The Later Cold War and the Refugee Writer